man-netcat/yugitoolbox/README.md

 - Searching cards, archetypes and sets by several attributes
 - Creating deck objects from Omega code or YDKE
 - Writes data to .pkl files for fast accessing
-- Writing CustomDB back to Sqlite DB
+- Creating a custom card DB and writing it back to an Sqlite DB for use in simulators
 - Render card images

 ## How to use